-ABET Accreditation Status and Information

 Bachelors in Computer Science Program Educational Objectives (PEOs)

-- Have will have successful careers in Computer Science or related fields and demonstrate the critical thinking and the ability to work collaboratively and effectively as leaders or team members.
+- Graduates will have successful careers in Computer Science or related fields and demonstrate critical thinking and the ability to work collaboratively and effectively as leaders or team members.

-- Have the necessary preparation to enter into advanced degree programs in Computer Science or related fields.
+- Graduates will have the necessary preparation and ability to enter into advanced degree programs in Computer Science or related fields.

-- Understand the importance of life-long learning and have the ability to adapt to rapidly changing technologies in their field.
+- Graduates will successfully engage in life-long learning and demonstrate the capability to adapt to rapidly changing technologies in their field.

-- Understand the professional, ethical, legal, security, and social issues and responsibility and values, and demonstrate a disposition to practice computer science with a high degree of honesty and integrity.
+- Graduates will demonstrate a disposition to practice computer science with a high degree of honesty and integrity, and be successful in handling professional, ethical, legal, security, and social issues.

 Bachelors in Computer Science Program Outcomes